zhadtech/hugo-theme-til/README.md

 Highlight important notes, warnings, tips, or anything that deserves special attention with styled callout boxes.
 Great for keeping readers informed.

-### JSON-LD data
+### Improved JSON-LD data

-Automatically includes structured [JSON-LD] data for better SEO.
-This feature helps search engines understand your content, making it easier for your posts to show up in relevant search results with rich snippets like author details, dates, and more.
+The theme enhances Hugo’s built-in [JSON-LD] structured data by adding more detailed metadata, helping search engines better understand your content and making it easier for your posts to appear in relevant search results.

 ### Built-in blocking of generative AI/LLM associated web crawlers

-Prevent web crawlers commonly used to train AI models from accessing your site.
-This feature protects your content from being used in datasets for generative AI or large language models, helping you control who sees and uses your material.
+If you’re concerned about your content being used as training data for generative AI and language models, the theme’s robots.txt template allows you to easily block a wide range of genAI and LLM-related web crawlers.

+### Easy Creative Commons licensing

+The theme includes simple options for adding a [Creative Commons license] to your content, allowing you to define how others can use, share, or adapt your work.
+You can choose the most appropriate Creative Commons license, and it will automatically appear in the website footer with optional usage icons.

 ## Configuration